Council Tax Support 2020/21 consultation

 Are there any alternatives to changing the existing Council Tax Support scheme?

-We have thought about alternatives.
-These have not been completely rejected and we would like your views on them, but we do not think we should implement them for the reasons given below.
+We have thought about alternatives, but we do not think we should implement them for the reasons given below.

 We have considered:

 The current scheme will not work effectively with the government’s Universal Credit system.
 The frequent changes in Universal Credit payments results in multiple changes in Council Tax Support.
 This can be confusing for customers where levels of Council Tax Support can change each month, making household budgeting more difficult which can lead to arrears of council tax.
 This could mean higher administration and scheme costs generally.